 Like many other rabbit features, thumping developed as a way for rabbits to survive as a species.
 However, this is one of those features that is less about an individual rabbit’s ability to survive, and is more about the survival of rabbits as a whole.
 It’s a form of communication between members of a rabbit’s family warren.

-A similar behavioral feature is actually found in many different mammals.
+A similar behavioral feature is actually found in many different mammals (especially prey animals).
 For most of these species, foot stomping or drumming evolved alongside vocal calling as a form of communication.
 But for rabbits, who live underground, the sound a thumping foot can make is a more important warning than an audible call.
 This probably contributes to the fact that rabbits don’t make many loud vocal noises and are among the quietest mammals.

 Alerting the group

 Rabbits thump using their strong hind legs.
-Their body language is alert with their ears forward, and they are standing ready to run away or thump again.
+Their body language is alert with their ears forward, and they are standing ready to run away or thump again if they are triggered.
 You may also notice your rabbit doesn’t stay in one place for very long.
 They’ll stop and listen intently, then move around to another place and listen again.
 Always listening for predators, always ready to warn their family warren of oncoming danger.

 In the wild, the primary function of thumping is to communicate with their family warren and warn them of a possible threat.
-It’s a very useful adaptation for rabbits because the sound of the thump can be heard by other rabbits above ground, but the thump can also create seismic vibrations to warn the family burrowed underground.
+It’s a very useful adaptation for rabbits because the loud noise that the thump makes can be heard by other rabbits above ground, but the thump can also create seismic vibrations to warn the family burrowed underground.

 Thumping is an interesting behavior because at the same time as it protects the family of rabbits, it also gives away the position of an individual rabbit.
 It seems counterintuitive for a rabbit to risk their own safety in this way, but this is where we learn about the second function of thumping.
 Rabbits use the sound of their thump to let predators know they are ready.